 You are then offered the traditional "loukoumi"

 you wish her well again, you also take a paper serviette

 offered at the same time, and wrap it in that, then

 put it in your handbag.
 You are also offered a sweet or a small

 chocolate, or a sugar coated almond, which you eat

 on the spot if you wish to.
 You then sit for a few

 go on to your next acquaintance.

 So ~ do take a large handbag with you!
-At home the children

-will be delighted with the loukoumia and chocolates.
+with the "loukoumia" and chocolates.